web3privacy/constitution/6-retroactive-rewards.md

 To sustain our community, we must support our active contributors.
 This section outlines a process for retroactively rewarding **Members** for the valuable work they have already completed.

 This system is not for funding future projects.
 Its sole purpose is to reward the valuable contributions of individuals, trusting them to continue creating impact.
 It acknowledges that while all Members are valued, the level of active contribution varies over time.
+A Member's influence in the allocation process is therefore directly tied to their recognized contributions within that Epoch.

 ## The Process: Peer-Based, Reputation-Weighted Allocation